lateralblast/guige/README.md

 Version
 -------

-Current version: 3.0.8
+Current version: 3.1.1

 Issues
 ------

 Current issues:

-- Code currently in the process of being cleaned up so ZFS root works, but some of the other options may not
+- The code is currently in the process of being cleaned
+  - ZFS root has been tested and currently works
+  - btrfs root has been tested and currently works
+- Default mode is UEFI with ZFS and LVM install options
 - BIOS ISO does not support ZFS
-- Default mode is UEFI with ZFS and LVM install options
 - BIOS ISO mode will build installer with only LVM install

 Prerequisites